Table of Contents

 - Hearing loss

 Several conditions can cause vertigo, most commonly benign paroxysmal positional vertigo (BPPV) and Ménière's disease.
 BPPV occurs when tiny calcium particles gather in the ear canal and throw off balance.
 Ménière's disease is an inner ear disorder that is caused by a buildup of fluid in the ear.
 These disorders can cause vertigo, but several risk factors may lead to the development of these conditions.
+You can buy betahistine (Serc) online at reduced prices through Rx Connected.
 Read on to learn more about risk factors that may raise your risk of vertigo.